Digital Navigator Program

 Resources for HCC Students

-If you are a registered student at HCC, these items are available for you while available:
+If you are a registered student at HCC, here are some resources:

 - Windows laptops and mobile internet hotspots for checkout by semester at the library in the Alder building.